CyberShifter/Windows-11-Deployment/README.md

 ## Conclusion

-The Windows 11 Deployment Project was successfully executed across multiple locations, reflecting the adaptability and problem-solving skills of the Tier 1 Help Desk Technician.
+The Windows 11 Deployment Project was successfully executed across HCA Healthcare multiple locations, reflecting my adaptability and problem-solving skills.
 The challenges encountered provided valuable insights, contributing to the continuous improvement of future deployment projects.
 The positive outcomes demonstrate the effectiveness of a well-coordinated and communicative approach to large-scale system upgrades.